ElisaNguyen/tsa-explanations/README.md

 The following hyperparameters were tuned based on the NLL loss on the validation set after 20 epochs training: $\Delta t, \tau_{syn}, \tau_{mem}$, learning rate, batch size, hidden layer sizes.
 Then, the models are trained with early stopping and a patience of 20 epochs.
-The scripts to rerun the tuning and training are located in `models`, but the tuned and trained model weights are also available.
+The scripts to rerun the tuning and training are located in `models`, but the tuned hyperparameters and trained model weights are also available.

 #### Instructions
 * Run `python data/data_generation.py` to generate and save the datasets in the *times, units* format. `data/dataset900.pkl` then corresponds to the dataset used for tuning and training, while `data/dataset_max.pkl` will be used for the TSA experiments.
-* Run `python models/tuning_onelayersnn.py`, `python models/tuning_twolayersnn.py`, `python models/tuning_threelayersnn.py` to tune the hyperparameters of the different SNN models respectively.
+* Run `python models/tuning_1L.py`, `python models/tuning_1L.py`, `python models/tuning_3L.py` to tune the hyperparameters of the different SNN models respectively.
-* Alternatively, the chosen hyperparameters can be inspected as `models/best_params_one.pkl, models/best_params_two.pkl, models/best_params_three.pkl` respectively.
+* Alternatively, the chosen hyperparameters can be inspected as `models/best_params_1L.pkl, models/best_params_2L.pkl, models/best_params_3L.pkl` respectively.
-* Run `python models/training_onelayersnn.py`, `python models/training_twolayersnn.py`, `python models/training_threelayersnn.py` to train the SNN models.
+* Run `python models/training_1L.py`, `python models/training_2L.py`, `python models/training_3L.py` to train the SNN models.
-* Alternatively, the trained weights are available at `models/weights_one_epoch4.pt, models/weights_two_epoch63.pt, models/weights_three_epoch48.pt`.
+* Alternatively, the trained weights are available at `models/weights_1L_epoch4.pt, models/weights_2L_epoch63.pt, models/weights_3L_epoch48.pt`.

 ### Explanation extraction with TSA